 Picking the right CT monitoring tool for your needs

-Open source CT monitoring tools have a number of benefits: their code can be audited, and they can be customized by businesses to suit their needs.
+Open source CT logs monitoring tools have a number of benefits: their code can be audited, and they can be customized by businesses to suit their needs.
 Most enterprises don’t have the need or ability to get this granular with their CAs, however.
-Moreover, the majority of open source CT tools do not provide a complete end-to-end solution that can accommodate all of a typical enterprise’s digital certificates.
+Moreover, the majority of open source CT monitoring tools do not provide a complete end-to-end solution that can accommodate all of a typical enterprise’s SSL/TLS certificates.
 The user experience is also less refined than that offered by commercial software, which can heighten the risk of human error, through certificates slipping through the cracks, so to speak.

 SaaS solutions such as Keyhub provide a more user-friendly CT logs monitoring experience, coupled with greater versatility that allows them to incorporate a wider range of SSL/TLS certificates.
 Businesses can expect to pay slightly more for a cloud-based solution, but they may conclude that the added security guarantees and usability make the investment worthwhile.
 Automating this process is essential, saving you time, energy and money while securing your PKIs.